how to handle Exceptions (Errors) in programs¶

 AssertionError: "BOOM!" does not match ""

-the Exception is right, the message is not.
-I add it
+'') and the test expects"BOOM!"the Exception is right, the message is not, I add the expected message in

 the test passes.
-Time to add an how to test that an Exception is raised to the program
+Time to add an Exception to the program

 test_catching_failure¶